▪ 2018 NACRO CONFERENCE, TUESDAY, JULY 24 ▪

 Mona Ellerbrock, Director of Corporate Relations, University of California, Davis

-Jessica Watts, Senior Director of Corporate Relations, University of Texas at Dallas
+Jessica Watts, Executive Director of Corporate and Foundation Relations, University of North Texas

 9:00 a.m. – 9:30 a.m.
 Corporate Relations Across the Map